Six ways to get from Jane Austen to Bridgerton

 Specifically, after the long simmer of this Kate Sharma-Anthony Bridgerton season, we have not just one proposal, but several.
 But of course it’s the last one that counts.

-But did anyone else notice that this lineup of bad proposals is straight out of Austen?
+And did anyone else notice that this lineup of bad proposals is straight out of Austen?

 Colin Firth, 1995, anyone?